775 G St., NW

 Noise Level: Chatty

-Pork confit; creamy sweetbreads over a sauté of charred corn; meatballs with goat-cheese agnolotti; miso-glazed sablefish; perfectly pink duck breast with pomegranate vinaigrette; shrimp burger (lunch only).
+Vietnamese Wagyu-beef carpaccio; nonna-inspired chicken meatballs; pork confit; sweetbreads over a sauté of charred corn; meatballs with goat-cheese agnolotti; miso-glazed sablefish; perfectly pink duck breast with pomegranate vinaigrette

 Only the top 40 restaurants were ranked in 2011's Best Restaurants list.